senthilsweb/zypress/content/blog/2021-07-18-run-static-website-in-stand-alone-golang-binary.md

 ---
-title: Deploy Zypress and any Static Website in a standalone Golang binary
+title: Deploy Zypress (or Static Website) in a standalone Golang binary
 path:
 date: 2021-07-18
 client: